 - Praia de Itagua – same as Iperoig.
 These 2 are the most central beaches to the city center.

 - Praia do Pereque-Acu – walked here and saw exactly what Google Maps reviewers were saying…that the water is dirty, smelly, and not for swimming.
 Sand is dirty color, too.
 You can hangout here away from the water and enjoy a non-crowded ocean view.
 If you must get in the water, it’s better at the north end.
-My guess is it’s always dirty and smelly where rivers passing the city dump out into the ocean.
+My guess is it’s always dirty and smelly where rivers dump city sewage out into the ocean.

 - Praia da Barra Seca – small beach, not the best but can be pleasant out of season.